-By Brendalyn King, MS, Leadership Coach and Community Engagement at Bhavana Learning Group
+By Brendalyn King, M.Ed, PCC, Leadership Coach and Community Engagement at Bhavana Learning Group

 These are more than hashtags or supportive movements.
 These powerful declarations have altered the future for the world.
 The act of a declaration has the power to shape new stories, evoke our collective imagination, and engage thousands in action.

 The power of our words shapes minds, opens hearts, and moves masses.

 Consider the recent voices of young people like Emma Gonzalez, Naomi Wadler, or of our mentor, Oprah, or innovator Steve Jobs to move emotions.
 Their voice has changed minds and urged people to action.